Online Mental Health Self-Help Programmes

 - You identify yourself as having or having had a mental health problem (a clinical diagnosis is not required)

-Access to the survey is via the website of the study at this link https://omhshp-research-study.com/
+Access to the survey is via this link https://omhshp-research-study.com/

-More information about the study and interview are available at the same link, or contact the Principal Investigator, Manuela Ascari, at firstname.lastname@example.org
+More information about the study is available at the same link, or contact the Principal Investigator, Manuela Ascari, at firstname.lastname@example.org